Skip to main content

 The information you share with your doctor feels protected, held in confidence.
 This feeling of security comes from a foundational piece of federal legislation, the Health Insurance Portability and Accountability Act of 1996, or HIPAA.
 It creates a stringent set of rules governing how specific healthcare entities handle your sensitive health data.

-When you use a on your phone to track your sleep, diet, or fitness, a different set of rules applies.
+When you use a wellness app on your phone to track your sleep, diet, or fitness, a different set of rules applies.
 These direct-to-consumer applications often fall outside of HIPAA’s protective reach, creating a significant divergence in how your personal information is managed and secured.

 Your relationship with a healthcare provider is built on a clinical need.
-The data generated within this relationship is classified as (PHI) and is directly tied to your medical care.
+The data generated within this relationship is classified as Protected Health Information (PHI) and is directly tied to your medical care.
 HIPAA mandates that “covered entities,” which include your doctor’s office, hospitals, and health insurance plans, must safeguard this information.

 They are restricted in how they can use or disclose your PHI without your express consent.
 The law establishes a clear boundary, ensuring that data created in a clinical context is used for clinical purposes.